ucoProject/ucoproject.github.io/resources/github_policies.md

 ### Bindings

-Bindings provide support for generating CASE data for a programming language, not necessarily tied to any particular consumer tool.
+Bindings provide support for generating UCO data for a programming language, not necessarily tied to any particular consumer tool.

-NOTE - CASE does not use the term "API" here on account of "API" being overloaded, appearing in several usage situations for CASE.
+NOTE - UCO does not use the term "API" here on account of "API" being overloaded, appearing in several usage situations for UCO.
 For instance, ontologies have an API, over REST.
 Some parties also consider providing a REST endpoint to be providing an API.
 "Bindings" is generally understood to be more scoped to just programming languages.

-When does a repository go under github/casework?
+When does a repository go under github/ucoProject?
 ------------------------------------------------

-Either a code repository is hosted under casework, or would be hosted by a community member.
+Either a code repository is hosted under ucoProject, or would be hosted by a community member.

-Hosting under casework:
+Hosting under ucoProject:

 -   There is an expectation that community members may participate in evolving the code.